Only original pharmaceutical products that passed 3 stages of clinical trials.

 What are the Benefits and Effects of Alpha-GPC?

-- Alpha-GPC increases choline levels and treat choline deficiency;
+- Alpha-GPC increases choline levels and treats choline deficiency;

 - Intake of Alpha-GPC has a positive effect on the cognitive and behavioral responses of patients with cerebrovascular diseases (discirculatory encephalopathy and residual effects of cerebral circulation disorders);